astropy/photutils/docs/photutils/aperture.rst

 A Simple Example
 ----------------

-Suppose there are 4 sources located at (10, 10), (20, 20), and (30,
+Suppose there are 4 sources located at (10, 10), (20, 20), and (30, 30),
-30), (40, 40), in pixel coordinates.
-To sum the flux inside a circular aperture of radius 3 pixels centered on each object,:
+(40, 40), in pixel coordinates.
+To sum the pixel values (flux) inside a circular aperture of radius 3 pixels centered on each object:

     >>> import numpy as np
     >>> from photutils import CircularAperture, aperture_photometry